 The Role of Premium Content

 The reason premium content plays this key role—indeed, what makes the content premium—is that the blog reader must identify him/herself (by name and email address) as the “price” to receive this special, more valuable content.
-While ordinary blog content is usually just a brief article, perhaps illustrated with photos, premium content consists of more ambitious publications, including eBooks, white papers, research reports, templates and checklists, videos, infographic posters, and software calculators.
+While ordinary blog content is usually just a brief article, perhaps illustrated with photos, premium content consists of more ambitious publications, including:

 Understanding the pivotal role played by premium content has helped our clients realize that premium content is not like the cherry atop the dollop of whipped cream on your sundae.
 It’s not an occasional “extra” you provide.
 It’s really your core content; as such, it should sit at the very center of your content strategy.

 Now let’s be sure your premium content is fabulous.
-During our inbound marketing planning day with new clients we include numerous brainstorming sessions and do some content mapping exercises designed to produce superior premium content ideas.
+During our inbound marketing planning day with new clients, we include numerous brainstorming sessions and some content mapping exercises designed to produce superior premium content ideas.
 We ask questions like these:

-- Which search-query terms would someone use to find these specific product or services?
+Which search-query terms would someone use to find these specific products or services?